Though he can afford to sit out coronavirus-delayed season, Mariners’ Kyle Seager embraces chance to play

 Though they are required to wear a mask only in the clubhouse, weight room and training room and at meetings, Gordon has worn a mask — custom made with a lightning bolt — at all times on the field.
 Seager has worn his mask about 80 percent of the time on the field.

-They made an early point to let players know that vigilance with the protocols is the only way a season will work under the circumstances, and the only way to keep their teammates and by extension every player’s loved ones healthy and safe.
+They made an early point to let players know that vigilance with the protocols is the only way a season will work under the circumstances, and the only way to keep their teammates and, by extension, every player’s loved ones healthy and safe.

 “Seag is the biggest one,” outfielder Braden Bishop said.
 “He’s got his family here with him.
 He talked to us (Sunday) just about how we’re put in this position and we have this opportunity to try and play.
 We can only control so much, but what we need to control is extremely important, more so than any other year.